Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Whole life insurance is a good fit for people having special circumstances.
 Does your spouse or partner depend on you financially?
 Do you have a special-needs child?

-If you said yes, whole life insurance can give you peace of mind because you know your family will get the payout upon your death, whenever that may happen.
+If you said yes, whole life insurance can give you peace of mind because you know your family and dependents will get support of the payout upon your death, whenever that may happen.

 Have you maxed out other investment vehicles?
 If yes, whole life insurance can be a good fit for you.